0xandee/ruggable.meme/README.md

 ## BECOME RUGGABLE, HOW!? 👇

 Before creating the token, the meme lord must set a timer.
-When the timer ends, `RUG_IT` function will be unlocked for the owner, who can decide to `RUG_IT` anytime. **MEME LORD CAN RUG ENTIRE LIQUIDITY POOL.** Watchout tradoors!
+When the timer ends, `RUG_IT` feature will be unlocked for the owner, who can decide to `RUG_IT` anytime. **MEME LORD CAN RUG ENTIRE LIQUIDITY POOL.** Watchout tradoors!

 ## TODO

--   [ ] Ruggable smart contracts (I'm currently working on this)
+-   [ ] Smart contracts (In Development)
+-   [ ] FE: Deploy flow for meme lords
--   [ ] Ruggable contract deploy flow
+-   [ ] FE: Ruggable contract deploy flow for meme lords
--   [ ] The `RUG_IT` function can be opened up to all token holders.
+-   [ ] `RUG_IT` feature can be call by all token holders with some catch.
--   [ ] Specific quests can be implemented for holders can achives, which set by meme lords in order to further extend `RUG` timer.
+-   [ ] Holders can achives `UNRUG_GOAL(s)` set by meme lords before launch and transparently with holders in order to further extend `RUG_IT` timer. **This goals will be REALLY CRAZY!!!**

 ## License 📖